-Last month the Guardian reported that AI is 'equal to humans in medical diagnoses' when interpreting images, referring to a study published in Lancet Digital Health.
-The study revealed that AI 'deep learning' systems were able to detect disease 87% of the time and correctly gave the all-clear in 93% of cases (the equivalent success rate in healthcare article professionals is 86% and 93%).
-While for some this statistic represented a 'reality check' - those who had expected AI to out-perform humans, leading to faster, cheaper diagnoses and drug development - the finding does seem to indicate that AI in healthcare is heading in the right direction, and can already support healthcare professionals, freeing up their time, allowing them to help more people.
+Last year the Guardian reported that AI is 'equal to humans in medical diagnoses' when interpreting images, referring to a study published in Lancet Digital Health.
+The study revealed that AI 'deep learning' systems were able to detect disease 87% of the time and correctly gave the all-clear in 93% of cases (the equivalent success rate in healthcare professionals is 86% and 93%).
+This means that AI in healthcare is on track to support medical professionals, leading to faster, cheaper diagnoses and drug development.
+This will allow healthcare professionals to achieve more with their time and help more people.

 AI in healthcare has made great strides in recent years not least because of a boom in funding.
 As well as a steep rise in private funding since 2013 (see below), AI for healthcare is seeing support from governments.
 This year the UK government allocated £250 million to AI development "to help solve some of healthcare’s toughest challenges".

 But before AI can start using data to solve problems, there is a range of challenges to overcome with the data itself.
 Deep learning algorithms must be trained to understand images using enormous datasets.
 For example, an algorithm that is shown thousands (if not tens of thousands) of MRI scans, labelled as 'tumour' and 'not tumour', will learn how to classify new scans with the same labels.
 It is this - the training stage - where even the highest-funded healthcare startup can run into problems.